David Letele: BBM Motivation

 Letele lost over 90 kg by April 2016.
 His weight loss inspired him to help others out by supporting and educating everyday people on their health and wellness journey.
 He subsequently launched a website called "buttabeanmotivation.co.nz" to promote his weight loss programme.
 Most people lose a minimum of 5 kg each and many have lost up to 50 kg which is over 25,000 kg combined.
 Buttabean Motivation helps people lose weight by doing weekly boot camps, dieting programs, support groups, fitness plans, community work and occasional school visits.

 In June 2015, Letele announced that he had launched a new website to help motivate people on their weight-loss journey.
-In 2017, Brown Buttabean Motivation has reach 8000 members.
+In 2017, Brown Buttabean Motivation had reached 8000 members.

 In November 2017, Letele received a special honour award at the Pacific People's Award at the Vodafone Events Centre, Manukau City, New Zealand.
 Letele was honoured for his contribution to the community in his battle against obesity in the Pacific community in New Zealand.
 After accepting the award he got the entire arena to stand up and do an impromptu boot camp.

 In February 2019, Letele broke the world record for the number of people performing frog squats simultaneously at a boot camp event that he hosted at Eden Park.
 This happened on 24 February 2019 with 1711 participating in the event.

-Due to his work in combating obesity through his community organisation Buttabean Motivation (BBM), Letele won the 2022 Kiwibank New Zealand Local Hero of the Year.
+Due to his work in combatting obesity through his community organisation Buttabean Motivation (BBM), Letele won the 2022 Kiwibank New Zealand Local Hero of the Year.